 Stephen Braitsch (b.
-1976) is an American designer, researcher, engineer, inventor, filmmaker and producer based in San Francisco, California.
+1976) is a designer, researcher, engineer, inventor, filmmaker and producer based in San Francisco, California.

 He designs and builds software tools, physical products and environmental experiences that aim to educate, empower and improve the quality of people’s lives.